 For this reason, look for V-neck sweaters that can be worn with button-fronts, unstructured blazers, and cardigans.
 Even that finance-bro fleece vest – as much of a fashion faux pas that it is – fits, to a degree.

 Don’t think your entire wardrobe has to rest upon neutral shades and those alone.
 Today, dating and even nice dinner attire runs more casual – but not to the point you’re showing up in ripped, faded denim and a T-shirt.
-Rather, for these situations, the prints and bright colors can come out – just as long as you don’t go too overboard.
+Instead, the prints and bright colors can come out – just as long as you don’t go too overboard.

 Like those pants we reviewed from Frank & Oak, suit separates pull your look together when you want to be polished, and function independently in your wardrobe when you’re not impressing prospective clients.
-For this reason, consider having a couple of suit sets in your closet that match your button-fronts and other blazers.
+Because of this, consider having a couple of suit sets in your closet that match your button-fronts and other blazers.

 Here’s where you can get creative to a certain extent.
 As long as the button-front is slim, fits well, and steers clear of bold prints, you’ve got a wide range of possibilities.
-As such, think about your collar: button-down, pointed, or banded?
+So, think about your collar: button-down, pointed, or banded?

 And, factor in texture; a little weave never hurt anyone, provided it doesn’t seem too threadbare.
-And, within the full spectrum of colors, the only thing that matters is that the shirt matches your pants and blazer.
+Within the full spectrum of colors, the only thing that matters is that the shirt matches your pants and blazer.

 As a note, avoid wearing your shirttails out unless the styles are specifically on the shorter side.
 It’s still expected that you tuck them in and add a belt.